Learn

 Tax-advantaged retirement accounts are the most powerful wealth-building tools available.
 Here's how 401(k)s and IRAs work, contribution limits.

-Tax-advantaged retirement accounts are the closest thing to a cheat code in personal finance.
-A 401(k) with an employer match is literally free money.
+Tax-advantaged retirement accounts can materially improve long-term savings and taxes.
+A 401(k) with an employer match is an immediate employer contribution.
 An IRA lets you shelter thousands from taxes every year.
-If you're not using these accounts, you're paying more in taxes than you need to; and missing out on decades of tax-free compounding.
+If you're not using these accounts, you're paying more in taxes than you need to, and missing out on decades of tax-free compounding.

 A 401(k) is an employer-sponsored retirement savings account that lets you contribute pre-tax income (up to $23,500 in 2026), reducing your current tax bill while your investments grow tax-deferred.
 An IRA (Individual Retirement Account) is a personal retirement account you open yourself with a $7,000 annual contribution limit in 2026.
 Both accounts offer significant tax advantages that can save you tens of thousands of dollars over your career.